 Do you enjoy feeling like a pea in a pod?

 And do you prefer working in a setting where you’re in a compliance mode?

 If you answered no, you’re a warm-blooded human being.
 Sorry reptiles, you’re out.

 I’d like to share with you something I recently re-read.
 A few years ago I stumbled across on the internet a fascinating essay.
 Well, maybe not an essay, but it was very cool.
 And then while travelling through New England (I’m a neighboring Canadian) I picked up a copy.

 If you haven’t read the The Cluetrain Manifesto, first published in 2000, then this is essential reading.
 Written by four respected social media commentators, the Manifesto provides an enlightening look at our rapidly changing world and the democratizing role that the internet is playing.
 What’s fascinating is that it’s even more relevant now since when it was written–before Facebook, Google+, and a host of social media platforms.
 The manifesto is a free download.

 Put in context that the above quotation is from 12 years ago.
 Yet how many companies, including non-profits and government, really get it when it comes to the democratizing and empowering effects of the Internet?

-A lot has happened since the release of The Cluetrain Manifesto: 911, the endless war in Afghanistan, the 2008 financial meltdown and the ensuing Great Recession, a limp economic recovery, the European Union’s possible imminent demise, the emergence of Facebook, the collapse of Nortel, the junk bond status of former powerhouse Nokia, the 2011 Arab Spring, Occupy Wall Street.
+A lot has happened since the release of The Cluetrain Manifesto: 911, the endless war in Afghanistan which is now seeing the last of U.S. troops withdrawing, the lingering effects of the 2008 financial meltdown and the ensuing Great Recession, a limp economic recovery, the European Union’s possible demise, the emergence of Facebook, the collapse of Nortel, the junk bond status of former powerhouse Nokia, the 2011 Arab Spring, Occupy Wall Street.
 The list goes on.

 And through all of these changes the Manifesto has remained relevant, a document each of needs to read and reflect upon.